-- The Secretary shall publish the minutes of each Board meeting on the OSFCI Web site within three (3) weeks of the meeting.
+- The Secretary shall distribute the minutes of each Board meeting to the Board of Directors (and anyone else requesting a copy in writing or by email) within four (4) weeks of the meeting.
 Should an emergency arise, the Secretary may, with the prior approval of the President, delay such publication for one additional week.
-Minutes shall be published no later than four (4) weeks after the Board meeting.
-Should any members of the Corporation request printed copies of the minutes, the Secretary shall mail copies to them, with the postmark date meeting the above deadlines.

 - The Treasurer shall receive, record, and safeguard all monies paid to OSFCI.

 - The Treasurer shall keep full and accurate books of account of all financial transactions of the Corporation, shall open these books for inspection at any time deemed necessary by the Board of Directors, and shall render a financial statement when called upon by the Board of Directors.